These are the best Amazfit smartwatches you can buy

 - Built-in GPS

-- Always-on display
+- AMOLED display

 Cons:

-- App needs work
+- Notification support needs work

-As you might've gathered, we weren't exaggerating when we said there's something for everyone.
-We recommend the Amazfit Verge for all of its activity tracking and smartwatch features.
-Who can say no to 12 sport modes, built-in GPS, music storage, sleep tracking, heart-rate monitoring, and Wi-Fi?
-You can even take calls right from your wrist thanks to the built-in microphone and speaker.
-The Verge also has Amazon-Alexa built-in, which really rounds out the smartwatch experience.
+Amazfit has a smartwatch for just about everybody.
+Whether you're focused on fitness, fashion, or a bit of both, you can find a model that will have everything you need.
+However, if you're looking for the absolute best Amazfit smartwatch, we highly recommend the GTS 3.
+It has a sleek design, is packed with fitness tracking features, and you can't beat the battery life.

+To recap, the Amazfit GTS 3 is equipped with over 150 sport modes, built-in GPS, sleep tracking, heart-rate monitoring, blood oxygen tracking, and Amazon Alexa built-in.
+It's not the type of watch that you'll have to charge every night, either.
+In fact, you'll likely only have to charge this watch every week or so depending on how heavily you use your device and its key features.

-The good news is that no matter what your preferences are, it's more than likely that you can find an Amazfit smartwatch to meet them.
-Whether you're a professional athlete looking to improve performance, a runner training for the next 5K, or a beginner who's just getting started, there's an Amazfit wearable made with you in mind.
+Regardless of what your preferences are, it's more than likely that you can find an Amazfit smartwatch to meet them.
+Whether you're a professional athlete looking to track your workouts and improve endurance, a runner training for the next big 5K, or a first-time user who's just getting started in the smartwatch world, there's bound to be an Amazfit wearable that's perfect for you.

 Credits — The team that worked on this guide